yegor256/blog/_posts/2016/may/2016-05-03-test-methods-must-share-nothing.md

 [some time ago]({% pst 2015/jul/2015-07-06-public-static-literals %}), mostly saying that they are a bad thing, if being public.
 They reduce duplication, but introduce coupling.
-A much better way to get rid of duplication is by creating new classes or methods &mdash; a traditional OOP method.
+A much better way to get rid of duplication is by creating new classes or methods&mdash;a traditional OOP method.
 This seems to make sense and in our projects I see less and less public constants.
 In some projects we don't have them at all.
 But one thing still bothers me: unit tests.
 Most programmers seem to think that when static analysis says